nicoverbruggen/php85-alpine/readme.md

 - The latest version of Composer (at the time of the build) also comes pre-installed in `/usr/local/bin/composer`.

-For the latest list of inclusion, see the [Dockerfile](./Dockerfile).
+For the latest list of inclusions, see the [Dockerfile](./Dockerfile).

 ## Quick start